GetStream/stream-chat-android/docusaurus/docs/Android/04-compose/03-channel-components/03-channel-list.md

 The `ChannelList` component allows us to build paginated list of `Channel` items, with exposed long tap and single tap actions.
 We support two versions of the `ChannelList` component:

-* **ViewModel-powered**: This version connects itself to the `ChannelListViewModel` and loads all the required data.
+* **Bound**: This version binds itself to the `ChannelListViewModel` and loads all the required data.
 It also connects long item tap and pagination events to the `ViewModel`.
 * **Stateless**: This is a stateless version of the list, which doesn't know about the `ViewModel` and depends on pure state from external sources, to render its UI.

 :::note

-The **ViewModel-powered** version of the list uses the **stateless** list internally.
+The **bound** version of the list uses the **stateless** list internally.
 That way, when providing the same state to either component, the behavior will be the same.

 :::